 The path for Kobe to ascend to stardom was clear once the Lakers traded away van Exel and Jones.
 The Lakers traded van Exel to Denver in exchange for Tony Battie and guard Tyronn Lue.
 Meanwhile, Jones and Elden Campbell were traded away to the Charlotte Hornets for a package that included Glen Rice, J. R. Reid, and B. J. Armstrong.

 1998 marked the last dance for the Chicago Bulls.
 It was the last hurrah for the most dominant team of the 90s.
 After they won the championship, the team essentially disbanded.
 Michael Jordan retired for a second time, Dennis Rodman signed with the Los Angeles Lakers, and Scottie Pippen was traded to the Houston Rockets.
 Phil Jackson also became free to pursue another coaching gig.
-He chose Los Angeles as they had the best center at the time, Shaquille O' Neil, and one of the best emerging guards in league in Bryant.
+He chose Los Angeles as they had the best center at the time, Shaquille O' Neil, and one of the best emerging guards in the league in Bryant.